 The next step is to challenge them.
 Ask yourself “even if this happened three more times, where is the evidence that it will always happen.
 Just because they left you, how does this mean that you are worthless and unlovable?”

 If you are depressed, it is also important to achieve something small each day.
-Set a goal that is realistic and then try to reach it.
+Set a goal that is realistic, and then try to reach it.
 Be aware that if you don’t, you will probably automatically beat yourself up about it and add to the negative dialogue in your head.
-Again, be aware of what you are saying to yourself and challenge the thoughts.
+Again, be aware of what you are saying to yourself and challenge your thoughts.

 When you are depressed it usually feels that it is impossible to overcome.
 With sustained effort, people to talk to, professional support and a strong will to make changes depression can be overcome.
-If you want to get some support, contact us today!
+If you want to get some support, contact our Brisbane psychologists today.